 The word pride is common in daily speech, writing, and emotional expression.
 It describes self-respect or satisfaction in achievements.
 Learning synonyms helps you express feelings more clearly and avoid repeating the same word.
+Explore a range of feelings in our Emotions category.

 Direct Answer